 How I make it

-Heat an oven-proof frying pan over a medium heat.
+Heat a large oven-proof pan over a medium heat.
 Add the olive oil and allow to heat up before adding the chopped garlic.
-Sauté for a couple of minutes until the garlic begins to turn golden at the edges.
+Turn to down the heat and sauté for a couple of minutes until the garlic begins to turn golden at the edges.

 Heat an oven to 180C.

-Crumble the feta over the top, drizzle with olive oil and sprinkle with the remaining oregano.
+Crumble the feta over the top of the tomatoes and peppers, drop in the olives, drizzle with olive oil and sprinkle with the remaining oregano.

-Place the pan into the oven and bake for 15 minutes until feta is golden.
+Place the pan into the oven and bake for 15 minutes until feta is golden and everything is bubbling.

-Remove the pan from the oven, add the topping and garnish with the dill.
+Remove the pan from the oven and garnish with the pistachios and dill.